-We are very pleased to announce that the Coniston Copper project has received a £455,000 grant from the Heritage Lottery Fund (HLF).
+The Coniston Copper project received a £455,000 grant from the Heritage Lottery Fund (HLF) in 2016.

-It's a hugely exciting time for everyone who cares about the scheduled monument.
+It's been a hugely exciting time for everyone who cares about the scheduled monument.
 Its incredible history includes the patronage of Queen Elizabeth I.